Bech Ministry: Domestic policy

 The crisis of the 1930s gave an impetus to the Communist Party, which had been born from the split of the Socialist Party in 1921.
 Revolutionary ideas gained in popularity among workers in the mining basin, causing concern in conservative circles.
 As a young Deputy, Joseph Bech had witnessed the unrest of 1917 to 1921, and this had left a profound impression on him.
 The Prime Minister was also influenced by authoritarian an corporatist tendencies which were growing in his own party, especially through the intermediary of Jean-Baptiste Esch, a young writer for the Luxemburger Wort.

 When the Communists achieved their first electoral successes and in 1934 managed to get their general secretary Zénon Bernard elected to the Chamber of Deputies, Bech decided to act.
 The Chamber invalidated the election of the Communist Deputy under the pretext that as a revolutionary, he could not swear an oath on the Constitution.
 In his role as Minister of Education, Joseph Bech had two teachers who were also Communist Party members removed from their jobs.
-The government then prepared bill "for the defence of political and social order", outlawing membership of any group whose "activity aimed to abolish or change the Constitution through violence or any other illicit means".
+The government then prepared a bill "for the defence of political and social order", outlawing membership of any group whose "activity aimed to abolish or change the Constitution through violence or any other illicit means".
 The text was above all aimed at the Communist Party.
 In April 1937, the bill was passed by a large majority: 34 Deputies of the right and liberals, against 19 Deputies of the left and 1 abstention.

 However, the law, termed the Maulkuerfgesetz by its opponents, ran into strong opposition outside parliament orchestrated by the Workers' Party, the unions and young liberals, who saw in this measure an attack on freedom of opinion.
 Believing that he had popular backing, Bech agreed to put the law to a referendum, at the same time as the legislative elections of 6 June 1937 in the Nord and Centre constituencies.
 To great surprise, 50,67% of electors voted "No".
 The Party of the Right managed to keep hold of all its seats in the elections, but the liberals experienced significant losses.
 The socialists were the winners of the election.
 Even though a continuation of the government coalition would have been theoretically possible, with 31 seats out of 55, Bech felt himself repudiated, and tendered his resignation.